1. Main facts and figures

 Purpose of data source

-It is the main source of data on personal travel patterns within England, Scotland and Wales by residents of England.
+It is the main source of data on personal travel patterns by residents of England.

-The survey collects information on how, why, when and where people travel as well as factors affecting travel (for example, car availability and whether people hold driving licences).
+The survey collects information on how, why, when and where people travel.
+It also covers factors affecting people's travel habits (such as whether they have a car and driving licence).